 With the growth of Arduino, Raspberry PI and other rapid development systems, what can be achieved by makers, hobbyists and professionals in a short time frame is impressive.
-Keuwlsoft is adding to this area with its Bluetooth Electronics app.
-Ideal for rapid prototyping a new idea, learning electronics in a fun way, or exhibiting your electronics project.
+Keuwlsoft is adding to this area with its Bluetooth Electronics and IR Remote Creator apps.

 You undertake any electronic project at your own risk.
 Please be careful.